 Xiao Nan Guo Spa is a pretty well-kept secret.
 It's more famous for its restaurants in Shanghai serving traditional, local food.
 One of its outlets in Shanghai also has the large spa associated with it.
 Take one step inside the cavernous spa facility and you might never leave.

+Make sure you understand the proper etiquette when visiting the spa.
 When you walk in, check your shoes at the door.
 Don your rubber sandals and head to the spa.
 Remove every stitch of clothing (no room for shyness here) and head into the shower/spa area.
-(Here's more on spa etiquette in China.)
 Have a bath first and then soak in a rose water or milk bath or head outside to the Japanese-style rotenburo hot spring.
 There's also a steam room and sauna to enjoy before you book into a scrub.
 Get prepared to lose an inch of flesh here; the women use plastic scrubbing mitts to exfoliate every inch of your body.